jexline/rake/README.md

 Rake (Tool) – Pick Up Leaf Litter Quicker

-Picking up leaf litter with an iron rake

 I got so annoyed by leaf litter, I spent hours making this mod instead of just ignoring them like a normal person.
 Now you can craft rakes to scoop up leaf litter and dead bushes in big chunks.
 Iron does a 3x3 area, gold 5x5, diamond 7x7, and netherite clears a glorious 9x9.
 It’s overkill.
 You’re welcome.
 Features: